thomassuedbroecker/custom-reranker-deployment/README.md

 # Custom Reranker deployment

-The objective of this project is to deploy the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to a Kubernetes cluster in a VPC or free Kubernetes cluster on IBM Cloud and access the REST API of the Reranker.
+The objective of this project is to deploy the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to a Kubernetes cluster in a VPC on IBM Cloud and access the REST API of the Reranker.

 The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) is a component of [PrimeQA](https://github.com/primeqa/primeqa/tree/main/primeqa).